-- The deadweight experienced by the teachers is 50% as the teacher is provided with the printed resources.
-However translation from printed material to Braille requires manual effort thus it is time consuming to be performed. - The school has also subscribed with Bank Soalan by Sasbadi, a data base of questions with sample answer access through online portal, and it is the teachers primary tools to prepare exercises for students
+- The deadweight experienced by the teachers is 50% as the teacher is provided with the printed or online resources by the school.
+Teacher is required to manually translating the printed material to braille and the process is often time consuming.

+- The school (SMK PK Setapak) has also subscribed with Bank Soalan by Sasbadi, a data base of questions with sample answer access through online portal, and it is the teachers primary tools to prepare exercises for students